-Planning to enroll in an electrician program?
-Have you given any thought to what environment you'd like to work in, or areas in which you'd like to specialize, as you progress in your career?
+Planning to enrol in an electrician program?
+Have you given any thought to what environment you'd like to work in or areas you'd like to specialize in as you progress in your career?

 Electricians work in several different domains: domestic, commercial, and industrial.
 Each path comes with its own unique challenges, technical demands, and specialized skills.

 This post outlines the differences between the three domains to help students narrow their focus and choose the electrician career that best suits their interests and goals.